Journalism Students Graduate on Time

 The Michigan State University Office of Planning and Budgets tracks the average number of years that students take to graduate ("time to degree") and follows student retention (called "persistence") and counts the time it takes a cohort to graduate ("rate of graduation") for the individual majors.
 As you see below, Journalism majors have a great record that has sustained over the years.

 Time to Degree

 Time to Degree is the average of the number of years it takes students to graduate.

 What this means: This means that some students graduate in four or fewer years because they take online courses in the summer (and school year) to progress in their program while being away from campus taking study abroad courses, interning at companies or doing other types of work.

 Some students may take a little longer to graduate because they may be away from campus, doing internships across multiple semesters or taking fewer courses each semester.
 Still others might transfer in from another major or another school and need to catch up on a few courses.

 Retention, or persistence rate, is the number of students who returned to MSU the next year.
 The persistence rate adds students who have graduated early rather than return.

 What this means: Students enjoy their first year and, on average over recent years, 91.2 percent returned to MSU to continue their studies.
 However, some students may decide that personal circumstances cause them to sit out a year, or they choose to work full-time and defer their program to a later date; or they change to another university or major.
-Fully 81.8 percent of students who enter MSU as journalism majors complete a degree at the University.
+Over recent years, fully 78.8 percent of students who enter MSU as journalism majors complete their degree at the University.

 Journalism students overall are happy with their experience and return to study at MSU.
 And, students are successful in graduating with a degree in Journalism in about 4 years.